d953i/Custom_Part_Data_Files/README.md

-# Xilinx Vivado Custom Part Data Files
+# Xilinx Vivado Custom Part Data Files (in CVS format)

 Collection of memory configuration files for Xilinx Vivado along with example design for a few boards.